Tom Stoltman: Strongman career

 After a brief period away from competing, in 2023, Stoltman came 6th at the Arnold Strongman Classic.
 He then came in 2nd place at the World's Strongest Man, behind champion Mitchell Hooper.
 He followed this up by beating Hooper at their next competition, Giants Live Strongman Classic at the Royal Albert Hall though was pipped to first place by 0.5 points.
 At the Shaw Classic, Stoltman had a slow start, picking up 0 points on the first event, but went on to win 3 of the 4 events on day 2, more event wins than any other competitor, and reach the podium.
 During the show, Tom won the Hummer Deadlift event where he pulled 499 kg.
 Stoltman rounded off his 2023 season winning the World Tour Finals in his native country at Glasgow and finishing 2nd at the Rogue Invitational.

 In 2024, Stoltman started his season by winning Britain's Strongest Man for the 3rd time.
 He then finished 3rd at the Arnold Strongman Classic continuing his podium streak.
 He also regained the title of Worlds Strongest Man from Mitchell Hooper, making it his 3rd Worlds Strongest Man title and 5th podium appearance.
 Stoltman finished 2nd at the Strongman Classic at the Royal Albert Hall in July.
 He then finished 7th at the Strongest Man on Earth in Colorado.
 Due to injuries Stoltman had to pull out of the US Strongman Championships in Las Vegas mid competition.
 He finished the year placing 2nd at the Rogue Invitational in Aberdeen.

 In 2025, Stoltman began his season finishing 7th at the Arnold Strongman Classic in Ohio.
 In May, Stoltman finished 2nd at the World's Strongest Man in Sacramento, missing out on the title by half a point.
+He then finished 5th at the World Tour Finals and 3rd at the Rogue Invitational both in Scotland.

+In February 2026, Stoltman won his fourth Britain's Strongest Man title.
+After injuring his hand on the first event, Stoltman went out in the qualifying heats of the 2026 World's Strongest Man competition in Carolina.